colinleach/learning-track-doodles/kotlin/concepts/numbers/about.md

 ## Numerical types

-Numbers can be integer, unsigned integer, or floating point types.
+[Numbers][numbers] can be integer, unsigned integer, or floating point types.
 Each comes in various "sizes", meaning how many bits it needs in memory.

 - Integers can be `Byte`, `Short`, `Int` or `Long`, respectively 8, 16, 32 and 64 bits.